robschroeder333/Politics-AJAR/README.md

 # Live version
 Can be found at politics-ajar.herokuapp.com
-Note: This is running on a free dyno, so if it does not load the first time, refresh.
+Note: This is running on a free dyno, so if it does not load the first time, refresh or close tab and reload.

 # Steps for use
 1. Clone repo